-- Attend individual counseling to reduce your own codependent behaviors.
+- Attend individual counseling to reduce your codependent behaviors

-- In addition, attend a weekly support group for yourself with other people dealing with codependent behaviors.
+- Participate in a weekly support group for yourself with other people dealing with codependent behaviors

 - Journal your thoughts and feelings about your interactions with your loved one.
 Such as positive and negative feelings.
 Do this several times a week.
-And take some of these journal entries to counseling or your identified support person.
+And take some of these journal entries to counsel or your identified support person

 - Do not judge or shame your family member with the SUD for their thoughts, feelings, or behaviors

-- But do keep encouraging yourself and your loved to do what is necessary for each of your recovery plans.
+- But do keep encouraging yourself and your loved one to do what is necessary for each of your recovery plans

 - Keep in mind—recovery is a lifelong process

 - Last but not least, keep improving your family life together and keep recovery talk to a specific time

 At Sanford Behavioral Health, we aim to help you and your loved one understand addiction relapse so that you can have the knowledge and tools to stay on the path of recovery.
 We provide a family-centered program with evidence-based practices to give families the necessary understanding and skills for addiction relapse prevention.

 Understanding Relapse and Addiction